mvitez/thnets/README.md

 ## Installation

-Requirements for library: OpenBLAS
+Requirements for library: OpenBLAS, CuDNN version 4 if compiled with the CUDNN=1 option.

 Requirements for test: libpng and libjpeg

 Make with "make"

-Make options are DEBUG=1 and MEMORYDEBUG=0 (checks memory leaks) or 1 (generates full dump of allocations in memdump.txt)
+Make options are DEBUG=1, MEMORYDEBUG=0 (checks memory leaks) or 1 (generates full dump of allocations in memdump.txt) and CUDNN=1 (uses CuDNN).

 ## Test program